Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-git-repositories-in-linux.md

 </code>
 </pre>

 And that's all you have a partition file where you could keep your git repositories !
-Move this partition file around without effecting the the history of the git repositories.
+Move this partition file around without effecting the history of the git repositories.